msuscens/Crypto-Coin-MarketCap/README.md

   (Or run from VS Code using LiveServer)

-Project Status:  The project is functional, using live API data.
+Project Status:  The project is still under-development but is functional, using live API data.

 Next Steps:
-  i)   Refine currency selector dropdown layout (now there's a large list of currencies) ii)  Refine styling of the index and coin pages (including search component) iii) Add the Exchange tab/page - currently not implemented (but tab selector appears on index page) iv)  Refactor coin search object to break down into a set of smaller objects
-  v)   Create a new git/gitHub repository for the 'Search Component' superclass, together with
+  i)   Refine styling of the index and coin pages (including search component) ii)  Add the Exchange tab/page - currently not implemented (but tab selector appears on index page) iii) Refactor coin search object to break down into a set of smaller objects iv)  Create a new git/gitHub repository for the 'Search Component' superclass, together with
         documentation for other developers on usage to create their own derived search components.
         (A rough draft of such documemtation is in APPENDIX below.)